New side bar web browser for more weather info or your web page of interest.

 super duper Level 2 dBZ and velocity resolution, N0Q base reflectivity and N0U

 base velolocity.
-Yes that's right, Level 2 values in resolution... so read
+Yes that's right, Level 2 values in dBZresolution... so read

 on.